EricLafortune/StealthRunner/README.md

 ![Drone](screenshots/drone.png)
 ![Turret](screenshots/turret.png)

-You can also see a [video](https://youtu.be/e1ln8T1XRmM) on Youtube.
+You can also see a [video](https://youtu.be/e1ln8T1XRmM) on YouTube.

 ## Requirements